BioDAS/biodas.github.io/wiki/RegistryTutorial2010.md

 > more information about how to use the available web services in your
 > own scripts.***

-<small>Philip Jones, Jonathan Warren EMBL-EBI, Hinxton, UK.
-February
+<small>Jonathan Warren, Philip Jones, Sanger & EMBL-EBI, Hinxton, UK.
-2010</small>
+February 2010</small>